EarthAkkharawat/2110211_Data_Structures/README.md

 # 2110211_Data_Structure
 ### Details
-Data structure as part of 2110211 Data Structure, Academic Year 2021.
+Data structure as part of 2110211 Data Structure (Computer Engineering), semester 1/2021.

 IDE used are Visual Studio Code and CLion.